-- Step 1 Choose Web Security Manager > Access Policies.
-Step 2 Click the link in the policies table under the URL Categories column for the policy group you want to edit.
-Step 3 Select Time-Based for the custom or predefined URL category you want to configure based on time. - Step 3 Select Time-Based for the custom or predefined URL category you want to configure based on time range. - Step 4 In the In Time Range field, choose the defined time range to use for the URL category. - Step 5 In the Action field, choose the action to enact on transactions in this URL category during the defined time range. - Step 6 In the Otherwise field, choose the action to enact on transactions in this URL category outside the defined time range. - Step 7 Submit and Commit Changes.
+- Step 1 Choose Web Security Manager > Access Policies. - Step 2 Click the link in the policies table under the URL Categories column for the policy group you want to edit. - Step 3 Select Time-Based for the custom or predefined URL category you want to configure based on time range. - Step 4 In the In Time Range field, choose the defined time range to use for the URL category. - Step 5 In the Action field, choose the action to enact on transactions in this URL category during the defined time range. - Step 6 In the Otherwise field, choose the action to enact on transactions in this URL category outside the defined time range. - Step 7 Submit and Commit Changes.

-• Time Ranges for Policies and Acceptable Use Controls, page 9-13
+• Time Ranges and Quotas, page 9-9